StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/agent_install.md

 ## Customize the Helm command

-The StackState UI provides the exact commands to install the agent depending on the distribution but it assumes the internet is accessible.
+The Rancher Observability UI provides the exact commands to install the agent depending on the distribution but it assumes the internet is accessible.
 For air-gapped installations the command needs to be extended to use the local copy of the helm chart and to override the docker registry with the local registry.
 If the local docker registry requires authentication a custom image pull secret can be provided.

 {% tabs %}
 {% tab title="Registry without authentication" %}

 This example uses the command for the standard Kubernetes distribution to show how to use a local copy of the Helm chart and add the extra registry argument.
-Please make sure to use the command that corresponds with your Kubernetes distribution as provided in the StackState UI and apply the same modifications (this example uses `registry.acme.com:5000` as the registry).
+Please make sure to use the command that corresponds with your Kubernetes distribution as provided in the Rancher Observability UI and apply the same modifications (this example uses `registry.acme.com:5000` as the registry).

 {% hint style="warning" %}
 This command isn't the right command for your Kubernetes cluster.
 Instead, copy the command for your Kubernetes distribution from the installed Kubernetes StackPack in the UI.
 Then replace `stackstate-k8s/stackstate` with the `.tgz` file and add the image registry argument.